UMR-Big-Data-Analytics/ddm-data/README.md

 ## Hints

 1. Run `java -jar target/ddm-akka-1.0.jar` without arguments to have a help text printed to your console.
 It will describe all parameters in detail.
 2. Use `java -Xms2048m -Xmx2048m` to restrict your program run to two gigabyte of memory.
-This ensures that it runs on the Pi cluster.
+This ensures that it runs on a Pi cluster.
-3. Use `LargeMessageProxy` to process large messages.
+3. Use `LargeMessageProxy` to send large messages.
-4. For checking memory usage, [see this thread](https://stackoverflow.com/a/62325370).
+4. Use `MemoryUstils` to measure byte sizes and memory usage.